jakejosephcs/full-stack-open-2020/part3/phonebook/README.md

 Create a README.md at the root of your repository, and add a link to your online application to it.

 > [Link to online app](https://nameless-castle-40757.herokuapp.com/api/persons)

+## 3.11 phonebook full stack
+Generate a production build of your frontend, and add it to the internet application using the method introduced in this part.

+Also make sure that the frontend still works locally.